KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SolarEdge by bertieuk](https://github.com/bertieuk/MMM-SolarEdge)